tangih/french_parser/README.md

 ## Introduction

 This repositery is an implementation of a probabilistic parser for French natural sentences.
-The parser is based on the SEQUOIA dataset [^f1]
+The parser is based on the SEQUOIA dataset.

 ### Usage